Code of Ethics:

 • Member confidentiality should be maintained at all times.
 Only members should disclose their membership and experiences with the sacrament to others.
 Staff are to respect the confidentiality of information entrusted to them when communicating with family or significant others, except when disclosure is required for necessary treatment and granted by permission, for the safety of any person or when required by law.

-6. Ethical Principles in Relationships Between Supervisory Staff and Staff in Training or Volunteers:
+6. Ethical Principles in Relationships Between Supervisory Staff and Staff in Training or Volunteers During Sacrament Services:

 • Psanctuary Church maintains a healthy educational and spiritual environment free of coercion or intimidation; every member is sovereign.
 The primacy of this sovereignty is to be respected at all times.

 • Staff and members should maintain clear boundaries in the areas of self-disclosure, intimacy, and sexuality.
 We welcome all expressions of gender, sexuality and love.
-However, our sacred services and community events are not a place for expressing or pursuing personal desires or interests.
+However, our sacred services are not a place for expressing or pursuing personal desires or interests.

 7. Ethical Principles in Advertising:

-• Psanctuary Church, Staff and Members shall represent our organization from the perspective of ambassadors.
+• Psanctuary Church, Ministers, staff and members shall represent our organization from the perspective of ambassadors.
 All public or private representations of Psanctuary Church should be done in a professional manner that communicates the mission and message of our community.

-Do not use any professional identification (business cards, letterhead, Internet or telephone directory, etc.) if it is false, misleading, fraudulent, or deceptive; and if you have not been given explicit permission of a Minister.
+• Do not use any professional identification representative of Psanctuary (business cards, letterhead, Internet or telephone directory, etc.) if it is false, misleading, fraudulent, or deceptive; and if you have not been given explicit permission of a board member.

 8. Code of Ethics Guidelines for Prevention and Handling of Violations: